2020 Travel Guide to Koh Samui Travel Guide + Tourist Information

 Rent Your Ride

 Using a motorbike or scooter is the easiest and cheapest way to go around Koh Samui.
-A ring road runs around the island which connects the different beaches.
-You may get a map from your hotel or you can use your smartphone’s GPS as the mobile connectivity all over the island is fast.
+A ring road runs around the island, which connects the different beaches.
+You may get a map from your hotel or use your smartphone’s GPS as the mobile connectivity all over the island is fast.
 Motorbike and scooter rentals range from THB150 to 400 a day, depending on the season.
 You can also fill it up with petrol which is light on the pocket.

 Get Your Daily Dose of Vitamin Sea

 Koh Samui is home to many stunning beaches.
-The two popular beaches, Lamai and Chaweng, are famous for their beach parties, touristy places, and shopping areas while Maenam and Bophut are more laid back and are best for relaxing alone or visiting temples.
+The two popular beaches, Lamai and Chaweng, are famous for their beach parties, touristy places, and shopping areas, while Maenam and Bophut are more laid back and are best for relaxing alone or visiting temples.
 One of the must-try beaches is Crystal Beach, with clear warm waters, beautiful scenery, and cheap massages by the beach.
 Plus, the crowd is sparse, making you enjoy the place more.